 Can a commercial service really match our standards?

 Yes.
-Services built for hospitals, aged care, and hospitality are created with strict protocols.
-They meet safety standards that many in-house systems cannot maintain consistently.
+Services built for hospitals, aged care, and hospitality follow strict, proven protocols.
+They easily meet health and safety standards that most in-house setups simply cannot maintain.

 Labour and Time: The Hidden Operational Cost of In-House Laundry